bugger69/ToDoListWidget/readme.md

-To Do List widget in react.
+To Do List widget in vanilla javascript.